l571049710/startfile/readme.txt

 git clone git@github.com:GITHUB_USER_NAME/REPOSITORY_NAME.git

-create new branch and switch to it: git checkout -b dev	#-b means create and switch to new branch git branch dev git checkout dev	#those two commands equals to the first one
+create new branch and switch to it: git checkout -b BRANCHNAME	#-b means create and switch to new branch git branch BRANCHNAME git checkout BRANCHNAME	#those two commands equals to the first one

 check branches:
 git branch

+switch back to old branch:
+git checkout master

+bring changes in new branch to old branch: git merge BRANCHNAME